huggingface/model_card/README.md

 # You can include sample code which will be formatted
 ```

+#### Limitations and bias

+Provide examples of latent issues and potential remediations.

 ## Training data

 Describe the data you used to train the model.